blurstudio/hab/README.md

 * **HabitatBase.distros:** A map of `packaging.requirements.Requirement` objects defining what distros to load
 * **HabitatBase.environment:** The final resolved set of environment variables that this config should load or distro should add to the config.
 * **HabitatBase.environment_config:** A dict of instructions for how to build environment variables.
 If a value should be prepended or appended or set. environment is build from these sets of instructions.
 * **HabitatBase.format_environment_value:** Uses str.format with a built set of kwargs to fill in.
-For example, replaces {dot} with HabitatBase.dirname replicating `.` in file paths.
+For example, replaces {relative_root} with HabitatBase.dirname replicating `.` in file paths.
 Also used on aliases.
 * **HabitatBase.name:** The name of the config or distro.
 * **HabitatBase.reduced:** Turns a Config instance into a FlatConfig that is fully resolved including any inherited values from higher in the config.
 * **HabitatBase.requires:** A simple string list of the resolved requirements this config requires.